kowzan-devops/kubernetes/kubernetes-basic-description.md

 - underlying software that is used to run containers - here it is Docker

 Kubelet
-- agent that runs on each node
+- agent that runs on each node (service that communicates with the master)
 - responsible to check if containers are running on the nodes as expected

+**kube-proxy = proxy for connecting to the cluster network**

 ### kubectl Example commands:

       kubectl cluster-info
-      kubectl config view # view cluster and client configuration kubectl get nodes
+      kubectl config view # view cluster and client configuration kubectl api-resources
+      kubectl get nodes
       kubectl explain pods # explain = manual kubectl run hello-minikube